-Before lockdown you were lifting heavy weights and on a roll.
+Before you took a break from working out, you were lifting heavy weights and on a roll.
 Then all the gyms closed and it put a stop to the momentum that you had gathered.
 But now it’s time to get back to doing what you love.
 Don’t be too hasty, however.
 There are some things we need to consider before we get back to intense strength training to help us avoid injuries.

 One of the easiest ways to get injured is to return to exercise too quickly, without gradually increasing the intensity of your workouts.
 Doing this can lead to overuse injuries, including tendonitis, or even pulls and sprains.